SJSU-CADRE-CLASSES/SJSU_ART_104_S19/GREENSHEET.md

 **Final Paper and Research Presentation = 20%**

-The class will conclude with a 7-page written paper.
+The class will conclude with a final paper for publication to the SWITCH Journal.
 Final papers and research projects must demonstrate comprehension of, and engagement with, at least two of the primary seminar themes and topics.
-Research leading to the final presentation will begin in early November when the final project assignment is given.
+Research leading to the final presentation will begin in early November when the final project assignment is assigned.

 Schedule